adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 After this, we fit a lasso regression model to attempt to assemble the best predictive model.
-We used our full model including all the variables and interactions except some variable that we mentioned above
-- CS\_PropertyID, LEED, Energystar, total\_dd\_07, cluster.
-Running the
-lasso regression model, the path plot is shown on the diagram below.
+We used our full model including all the variables and interactions except some variable that we mentioned above(CS\_PropertyID, LEED, Energystar, total\_dd\_07, cluster).
+Running the lasso regression model, the path plot is shown on the diagram below.

 ![](HW3_final_files/figure-markdown_strict/3.1.6-1.png)